 - Assistance process and case management

-- Legal and economic framework and localisation of spheres of activity in social pedagogy
+- Legal and economic framing and positioning of the socio-pedagogical fields of action

-- Education and upbringing within the traditional context of social pedagogy
+- Education and upbringing within the traditions of social pedagogy

-- Professional challenges in connection with global, local and social transformations
+- Professional challenges in the context of global and local social transformation

 Student portfolio work